dret/webconcepts/JSON.md

 For the top-level object describing the concept, the structure is rather simple:

 * `concept` is the concept's name as it is referred to in the sourec data.
-* `id` is the concept's identifier (a URI) which is can be used as a URI in a browser, and is also used to identify the concept in JSON data.
+* `id` is the concept identifier (a URI) which is can be used as a URI in a browser, and is also used to identify the concept in JSON data.
 * `name-singular` is the singular version of the concept's human-readable name.
 * `name-plural` is the plural version of the concept's human-readable name.
 * `registry` (optional) identifies a registry of all well-known values, if such a registry exists.
 * `values` is an array of all known values for the concept.

+For each value, the concept JSON contains a JSON object that is either embedded (as shown here), or is also available [as a standalone JSON document](/concepts/http-method/GET.json) as described above.
+The concept value object uses the following structure:

+* `value` is the concept value itself.
+* `concept` is the identifier of the concept that the value is defined for.
+* `id` is the value identifier (a URI) which is can be used as a URI in a browser, and is also used to identify the value in JSON data.
+* `details` is an array of all known descriptions of the value.

+Within the `details` array, the following structure is used:

+* `description` is a human-readable text snippet describing the concept value.
+* `documentation` is a URI identifying the documentation where the concept value is defined.
+* `specification` is the identifier of the specification from which the definition and documentation have been harvested.

+There can be more than one value in the `details` array, [see here for a discussion of why there can be more than one description/definition](https://github.com/dret/webconcepts/issues/28).
+There currently is no way to determine the "best" or "most authoritative" one, so applications ideally should render all of them.